Skip to main content

 The flow looks something like this:

-High level visual overview of post-migration apps' deployment pipeline using GitHub Actions
+High level visual overview of apps' deployment pipeline using GitHub Actions

 The rationale behind this change is to: